Hatchet (film series): Comic books

 In 2017, after four feature films, series creator Adam Green would green-light Adam Green's Hatchet (2017)—a four-issue comic book retelling of the 2006 film published by American Mythology.
 The issues were written by James Kuhoric and illustrated by Andrew Mangum.
 American Mythology would follow this with an original limited edition Hatchet saga, Hatchet: Vengeance—which follows Victor Crowley facing off against another monster inhabiting the fictitious Honey Island Swamp.
 On October 9, 2019, the anthological three-issue limited series Victor Crowley's Hatchet Halloween Tales was released, issue one written by Jason Pell, two by SA Check, and three by James Kuhoric.
 Halloween Tales would be expanded with the anthological Halloween Tales II in September 2020—again a three-issue limited series.
 Green makes his comic writing debut with the first issue that focuses on three witches trespassing Crowley's lair, while previous writers Pell and Kuhoric return to write the second and third issues, respectively.
 July 2021 featured the release of the one-shot comic Adam Green's Hatchet: Unstoppable Horror.
-In October of that year, Halloween Tales continued with Halloween Tales III.
+In October of that year, Halloween Tales continued with Victor Crowley's Hatchet Halloween Tales III.